The Statue of Hermes: Hermes and the sculptor

-2 Hermes and the dog
+Hermes and the dog

 The fable is numbered 308 in the Perry Index and is a broad piece of Greek scatalogical humour.
 There is a poetical version in the Greek of Babrius, but thereafter written accounts do not seem to continue.
 The Victorian translator of his work, Rev. John Davies, omitted it from his Fables of Babrius (1860), although the story is harmless enough.
 A dog of a pious turn of mind salutes the god's four-sided herma, a statue of the kind used to mark boundaries and stages along a road.
 When the animal announces its intention to anoint him, the god hastily begs it not to and says he does not need to be honoured any further.

-3 The sculptor’s dream
+The sculptor's dream

 The story is numbered 307 in the Perry Index and there are poetical versions in the Greek of Babrius and the Latin of Avianus, although the latter account is told of Bacchus.
 The type of statue involved in this case would be of the god as a handsome young man.
 Two customers approach the statuary, one wishing to place his work in the tomb of his son, one proposing to use it for private worship.
 Deciding to sleep on the matter, he is visited by Hermes in a dream and is told that he has in his hands the decision to make him either a dead man or a divinity.
 Although the fable is light-hearted, the 2nd century physician and philosopher, Galen, gave it a more serious turn by applying the story to human potentiality.
-In a work on ethics, he tells the fable and then continues by commenting that similarly “You have a choice between honouring your soul by making it like the gods and treating it contemptuously by making it like the brute beasts”.
+In a work on ethics, he tells the fable and then continues by commenting that similarly "You have a choice between honouring your soul by making it like the gods and treating it contemptuously by making it like the brute beasts".

-4 The wish-fulfilling image
+The wish-fulfilling image

-The fable numbered 99 in the Perry Index was not translated into English until it appeared in the substantial collection of Roger L'Estrange under the title “An image expos’d to sale”.
+The fable numbered 99 in the Perry Index was not translated into English until it appeared in the substantial collection of Roger L'Estrange under the title "An image expos'd to sale".

 A sculptor hawks his newly finished statue at market by declaring that this is a wonder-working god and will profit its owner.
-When asked why he is selling such a valuable asset, the huckster replies that he is in need of immediate funds while Hermes takes his time in granting favours.
+When asked why he is selling such a valuable asset, the sculptor replies that he is in need of immediate funds while Hermes takes his time in granting favours.
 Later English versions include "The Seller of Images" in George Fyler Townsend's Aesop's Fables (1867) and V.S.
 Vernon-Jones' new translation as "The Image Seller" in 1912.